ableasdale/confluent-platform-cluster-linking/README.md

 ### Get the IDs for both clusters

-This will be done by issuing the `kafka-cluster cluster-id` command against broker1 (of the first cluster) and broker4 (of the second cluster):
+While this information was exposed by `zookeeper-shell`, this can also be done by issuing the `kafka-cluster cluster-id` command against broker1 (of the first cluster) and broker4 (of the second cluster):

 ```bash
 docker-compose exec broker1 kafka-cluster cluster-id --bootstrap-server broker1:9091
 ```

 You should see something like:

 ```
 Cluster ID: YTAd13fGSziks7O0NRs2QA
 ```